PULSE the living trend engine

 The brief

-Future reports will track further case developments across the state.
-Coverage does not yet specify the long-term containment strategies or the projected duration of the current outbreak.
+Coverage does not yet specify the long-term containment trajectory or specific clinical outcomes for those affected by the current outbreak.

 Quick answers

-How many measles cases have been reported in 2026?
+How many cases have been reported in 2026?

-What is the recommended protection against the outbreak?
+What is the recommended protection against the virus?

 Topics